marcomer/SauceTool/README.md

 On success, all **buffer** write functions will return the new length of the buffer.
 On error, all **buffer** write functions will return a negative error code.
 You can use `SAUCE_get_error()` to get more info about the error.

-Error codes that can be returned by write functions include:
-- `SAUCE_EFOPEN` - Could not open file
-- `SAUCE_ERMISS` - SAUCE record is missing
-- `SAUCE_EINCOMP` - SAUCE is incomplete, meaning only part of it exists
-- `SAUCE_EBUFSHORT` - The given buffer length is too short
-- `SAUCE_EFFAIL` - A file read/write operation failed